YoshiABC123XYZ/LibTelltale/unsupported.md

 #### The 'errors' above are WARNINGS which can be ignored and may or may not work.

-- You cannot write version 9 archives (games such as jurassic park, law and order, puzzle agent 2, poker night 2) due to a problem with a new unknown value which I cant figure out.
+- You cannot write version 9 archives (games such as jurassic park, law and order, puzzle agent 2, poker night 2, walking dead: a new day OG) due to a problem with a new unknown value which I cant figure out.
 Hopefully in the future ill add support for these versions.
 However, you can open a version 9 archive and edit it and save files from the archive (eg extracting or just converting the files using the library etc..).